google/zetasql/docs/protocol-buffers.md

 functions, see [Protocol buffer functions][proto-functions].

-As efficient and as popular as protocol buffers are, however, when it comes to data storage they do have one drawback: they do not map well to SQL syntax.
+As efficient and as popular as protocol buffers are, however, when it comes to data storage they do have one drawback: they don't map well to SQL syntax.
 For example, SQL syntax expects that a given field can support a `NULL` or default value.
-Protocol buffers, on the other hand, do not support `NULL`s very well, and there isn't a standard way to determine whether a missing field should get a `NULL` or a default value.
+Protocol buffers, on the other hand, don't support `NULL`s very well, and there isn't a standard way to determine whether a missing field should get a `NULL` or a default value.